FlowWest/edi.749.1/README.md

 # CVPIA_Salmonid_Habitat_Monitoring
-Data from Mandy Banet and John Hannon to upload to EDI
+THis repository contains data from Mandy Banet and John Hannon on Salmonid Habitatat.
+This data and metadata was preped and uploaded to EDI.
+This data was preped and uploaded to EDI.
+See the complete data package [here.](https://portal.edirepository.org/nis/metadataviewer?packageid=edi.749.1)